Closed-Loop Attribution in Retail Media: How Walmart, Amazon & Instacart Measure True Lift (2026)

 Amazon: AMC Clean Room + Amazon Attribution

 Amazon splits the measurement problem into two products.
 AMC is the clean room for analyzing Amazon-attributable behavior in depth.
 Amazon Attribution is the tag-based product that measures non-Amazon campaigns that drive to Amazon.
 Confusingly, both ladder up to "closed-loop attribution" in Amazon's marketing, but they do different jobs.
+Before going deep on AMC, it's worth disambiguating the full set of products that Amazon advertisers routinely confuse with one another.

 Amazon Marketing Cloud (AMC)